 Lucille Shapiro, Ph.D., Professor of Developmental Botany, Stanford University.
 "The Complex Life of Women in Science: A Rich Brew."

 Wendy Farmer Boss, Ph.D., Professor of Botany, North Carolina State University.
 "The Joy of Science: Branching out into Plant Research."

 March 26, 1991

-Barbara Fruehling Gambill, Senior Counsel with Cinergy Services, Inc. "Women in Environmental Law."
+Barbara Fruehling Gambill, Senior Counsel, Cinergy Services, Inc. "Women in Environmental Law."

 November 28, 1990

-Catherine G. Palmer, Ph.D., Professor Emerita, Professor, Department of Medical and Molecular Genetics, Indiana University School of Medicine.
+Catherine G. Palmer, Ph.D., Professor Emerita, Dept. of Medical and Molecular Genetics, Indiana University School of Medicine.
 "Human Genetics: A Career of Possibilities."